The Secret Garden In North Carolina You’re Guaranteed To Love

 When I think ‘secret garden’ I think of a place that makes me feel as if I’ve fallen down the rabbit hole and been transported to another time and place.
 For North Carolina, the first destination that comes to my mind is Elizabethan Gardens in Manteo.
-Beautiful, historic, unique botanical gardens in North Carolina , it’s the perfect place to spend a day away from the world.
+Beautiful, historic, unique botanical gardens in North Carolina, it’s the perfect place to spend a day away from the world.
 You’ll want to plan for at least an hour or two there, but more if you’d like to take your time and really take it all in.

-Did You See That?
+In his book, Did You See That?
 North Carolina author and historian Joe Sledge describes one breathtaking section of the gardens - "Just to the east of the sunken gardens are great views of the Roanoke Sound.
 Looking out over the water, a person gets an idea of what the colonists might have seen when they first settled on the island.
 Walking the paths through the sand is like putting yourself in the same place as Virginia Dare as a child, playing in the trees and beach, or where John White might have stood to ponder their fate, or maybe where Ananias Dare hunted for food for the colonists.
 The view was so appealing that the Gardens built a gazebo there in 1981.
 The gazebo is a nice place to sit and enjoy a restful moment while enjoying the view over the sound, but look closer and some discoveries about it can be made."

-One central point of the gardens is the statue of Virginia Dare, the first child English child born on US soil and granddaughter to John White who led, then later discovered the disappearance of, the Lost Colony.
-The statue of Virginia Dare is so unique, it deserves its own article.
 In summary, Joe Sledge says in his book, Did You See That?
 "The Virginia Dare statue was carved by Maria Louisa Lander, an American artist working in Rome in an art colony there.
 Lander showed a talent for sculpture early in life, and moved to Rome in her twenties to start a studio there. "

 These botanical gardens in North Carolina are amazing and exquisite!
 Have you visited here before?
 Tell us all about your experience in the comments section.